SebastiaanDenHertog/UxPlay/README.md

 # Changelog
+non-official version
+1.68 2023-06-05   Created class for the uxplay.cpp file and main.cpp to run it.
+Also added the cmake to build it all.
+		  As of today(2023-06-05), the code runs but it does not show up. ```use_video``` is turned off because of a Segmentation fault.

 1.68 2023-12-31   New  simpler (default) method for generating a persistent public key from the server MAC
                   address (which can now be set with the -m option).
 (The previous method is still available with -key option).
 New option -reg to maintain a register of pin-authenticated clients.
 Corrected